adam-faulkner/SklearnTextClassify/README.md

   * `bow`: Standard tf-idf weighted bag-of-words vectorization
   * `embeddings` : For each item (usually a word) in a space separated string, look up its embedding in an accompanying embeddings file and average the combined embeddings of the string.
-  * `num` : For each item in a space separated string, count the item, and use the resulting count as a feature

-text_bow pos_num neg_num has_pos_bool has_neg_bool vader_sentiment_cat
+  * `num` : Real-valued
+  * `boolean`: Booleans
+  * `cat` : Categorical

 Here is a (truncated) example from the review polarity dataset provided in the `resources` folder:

 | doc_id        | text_bow      | text_embeddings  | pos_num     | neg_num     |has_pos_bool | has_neg_bool| vader_sentiment_cat| target
 | ------------- |---------------| -----------------| -----------------| -----------------| -----------------| -----------------| -----------------| -----------------
 | cv700_21947.txt | latest bond film  | latest bond film |0.53| 0.23 | True | True | positive | pos

-`text_bow` will be processed as a vector of tf-idf-weighted counts, `text_embeddings` will undergo the mean-embeddings transformation described above and `positive_` and `negative_num` will be transformed into real-valued features.
+`text_bow` will be processed as a vector of tf-idf-weighted counts, `text_embeddings` will undergo the mean-embeddings transformation described above.
+The rest of features are self-explanatory.

 `cli.py` provides all of the required functionality.
 All commands can be viewed via `-h`: